 Variations that contain fresh juice or herbs may not last quite as long, more like 3 days.

 Always refrigerate leftover dressing, and be sure to store it in a clean jar or container with a tight-fitting lid.

 More Ways to Use Tahini

-I've also used it in place of the cashews in this Vegan Chocolate Tart with amazing results!
+I've also used tahini as a substitute for cashews in this Vegan Chocolate Tart with amazing results!

 More healthy salad dressing recipes:

 - Za'atar Dressing (tahini-based)

 - Nut-Free Vegan Ranch Dressing